dimi-fn/Various-Data-Science-Scripts/SEO/README.md

   indicate which is the primary URL for duplicate content across your website pages
     * Another way to indicate that is directly via the *crawl URL parameters* section of the Google Search Console](https://search.google.com/search-console/about), and also at [Bing Webmaster Tools](https://www.bing.com/webmasters/about)

-* <i>**Redirect issues**</i>: It happens when you use some content of your website to another location of your website, e.g. to another page of your website, however, this might not update directly the search engines.
+* <i>**Redirect issues**</i>: It happens when you use some content of your website to another location of your website, e.g., to another page of your website, however, this might not update directly the search engines.
 These kinds of issues might be either <ins>temporary</ins> or <ins>permanent</ins>, and you should use `redirect rules` after moving content across your web page:
-  * Temporary redirections: e.g. when you want to display a temporary content for users to view while you are maintaining your website ==> use `302 (Temporary Redirect)` so that you tell the search engine not to take into consideration the content appearing now and which does not express you.
+  * Temporary redirections: e.g., when you want to display a temporary content for users to view while you are maintaining your website ==> use `302 (Temporary Redirect)` so that you tell the search engine not to take into consideration the content appearing now and which does not express you.
 Be careful as this might be interpreted as 301 (see below) if you keep that for too long
-  * Permanent redirections: e.g. when you moved a part of your content to another location ==> use `301 (Permanent Redirect)`.
+  * Permanent redirections: e.g., when you moved a part of your content to another location ==> use `301 (Permanent Redirect)`.
 In this way, you tell search engines to apply all the necessary transformations to the content that moved from the old URL to the new one
     * `Apart from the above 301 and 302 redirect issues you always want your pages to return the status code of 200, and you never want the status code of 403 (page is forbidden), 404 (page not found), and 500 (application error)`

 * When redirecting URLs with *JavaScript* or *meta refresh tags* this may not be suitably processed by search engines